 Assessment of breach metrics: What is the classification of the breached data?
 Was the data sensitive?
 Did the breach impact regulatory requirements?

 Deal with any infection/vulnerability: What is the general process to remove the infected files and deal with any aftermath of an infection.

 Preserve breach artefacts: How to produce a log of the incident and any forensic evidence.
 Include the who, what, why, and where of the event.

 Prepare for breach notification: If necessary, how to prepare for any breach notification required.
 This should include public notices and may provide templates.

 Liaise with legal and compliance (and possibly law enforcement): Details of who is responsible for dealing with legal and compliance and how this is handled.

 Recovery is the last part of the process of incident response.
-The Incident Response Plan should show how the company moves on from an incident and what type of recovery exercises should be carried out:
+The Incident Response Plan should show how the company moves on from an incident, lessons learned and what type of recovery exercises should be carried out:

 Post-incident exercises: How to close off the gaps discovered during the incident response.